This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Take your washed lettuce and place it on a wooden cutting board.
-With a sharp knife, vertically slice the romaine lettuce in down the middle to cut it into two halves.
+With a sharp knife, vertically slice the romaine lettuce down the middle to cut it into two halves.

 • Next, slice the bottom pieces of the romaine lettuce off with the knife.
 You should only have the darker leaves left to work with.
 Discard the white pieces.

-• Next, slice the romaine heart straight down the middle with the knife forming vertical pieces of lettuce.
+• Next, slice the romaine heart straight down the middle with the knife, forming vertical pieces of lettuce.
 Cut the lettuce into three whole pieces.

 • Place the lettuce flat on the cutting board, then horizontally slice across it to form small two-inch pieces.
 Repeat until you have chopped all the lettuce.